celtera/avendish/book/src/writing_processors/messages.md

 }
 ```

 Here, `atom_iterator` is what gets passed to `my_variadic_message`.
-It allows to deport the iteration of the loop over the arguments into the calling code, but handles the matching from type to union member in a generic way, which removes an entire class of errors.
+It allows to deport the iteration of the loop over the arguments into the calling code, but handles the matching from type to union member in a generic way and transforms them into safer `std::variant` instances on-the-fly, which removes an entire class of possible errors while not costing much : in my experiments for instance, the compiler is able to elide entirely any form of dynamic memory allocation which would normally be required there.